rlworkgroup/garage/docs/user/implement_algo.md

 When an experiment is resumed, the epoch `train` will be called again, but the first epoch yielded by `step_epochs` will be the one after the snapshot.

-In order to use the `LocalRunner`, we'll need a set up log directory.
+In order to use the `Trainer`, we'll need a set up log directory.
 This can be done manually, but for this tutorial we'll use the `wrap_experiment` function to do that for us.